suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

 2. At the **Use Windows Hello with your account**, select **OK**.

+   >**Note**: If windows hello doesn't show up and if it directly logs you in, Try signing out and signing in again.

 3. At the **Verify your identity** page, select the Text verification method.

 4. At the **Enter code** page, enter the code that has been texted to your mobile device and then select **Verify**.